elhmn/qautomata/README.md

 ### Architecture
 The project is divided into 3 parts:
-- core: contains the datas and computing part of the qautomata
+- core: contains the data and computing part of the qautomata
 - ui: desktop ui implemented with [nannou](https://nannou.cc/), used to visualize and interact with the qautomata
 - web: launch the ui into the web (not fully functional yet)